-I was asked recently if I used review sites.
+Recently I was asked if I used review sites.
 Yup.
-Of course I do and there are links to the best ones on the home page of the blog.
+Of course I do.
 I was also asked if I thought people did generally and if so which ones.
 Interesting question I thought, so I did some extensive scientific research over a couple of days and asked a few friends, family, and those who follow me on Twitter and those who like my page on Facebook.
-So here are my findings based on more than 30 responses……!! 😉
+So here are my findings….

 It takes longer to look up reviews than it does to write a letter of complaint.
-Going from all the people I know, only about 3% put a complaint in writing.
-The rest one assumes are content with accepting poor food, faulty goods and poor service for which they have paid.
-So why then would one assume that so many more people would spend far more time looking at what a best buy might be?
-Ah logic and common sense doesn’t always work does it?
-But even so, there are articles out there saying that reviews are being written and read more.
-This may well be the case but by how many more?
-A significant amount?
-I don’t think so, not really, not yet and not to make any significant impact on sales.
+So few people put a complaint in writing.
+The rest one assumes are content with accepting poor food, faulty goods and poor service for which they have paid!
+But more people appear to spend far more time looking at what a best buy might be.
+Reviews are being written and read more as other sites spring up all the time.

 What sites get used the most?

 Even what must arguably be the most well known and most used review site Trip Advisor was used by only 35% of respondents to my survey and less than 10% post reviews.
 Amazon was also popular with 30% using it and of course Which? with a surprisingly low score of 20% of respondents using it.

 Other sites getting a mention were, AV Forums, Gsmarena.com, Argos, Review Centre, Yelp, Ciao, DooYoo, Checkatrade, B & Q and new on the scene BizAdvisor.
 One or two of those I hadn’t even heard of and I use review sites!
 But!
 More people went by the name of a product than used these sites.